alfredcalayag/in-season-api/README.txt

 - A user has a location
 - A user has an email address

-- A fruit belongs to a category
+- A fruit belongs to a fruit_category
 - A fruit belongs to a season
 - A fruit has nutritional facts

+- A season has many fruits

+- A fruit_category has many fruits

 Routing: